DavidCWebs/WP-Sage-Spin/readme.md

 * Optionally downloads, renames and activates the Sage theme
 * Optionally downloads & activates the "Soil" plugin
 * Optionally installs node & bower dependencies by running npm install
+* Optionally sets up a new GitHub repository for your project (requires GitHub token)
 * Requires WP-CLI: http://wp-cli.org/

-This BASH script is intended for Ubuntu 16.04 Desktop.
+The script was developed for Ubuntu 16.04 Desktop, though I suppose it will work for most development environments that use BASH.
 You can modify it for use in a server environment.

 ## Instructions
 * Ubuntu: add this script to `/usr/local/bin`